CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Restore: to restore to a new device
 -------

-The default behavior is to **automatically creates a new device** where sensor's data previously backup will be restored.
+The default behavior is to **automatically creates a new device** where sensor's data previously backed up will be restored.

 **For a capacitive sensor device:**

-	> cd sensor_backup
+	> cd sensor-backup
 	> /home/pi/scripts/restore_capacitive_device_sensor_values.sh <new_device_index> <new_device_addr> <from_device_id>

 Example: